 Valentina Rashkova of Bulgaria performed a routine set to dramatic music, but it was a little devoid of intriguing choreo to match.
 In one instance, she merely walked into a corner, and in doing so, stepped out-of-bounds, perhaps focusing on the tumbling run to come?
 Her first was a double tuck, and she took two steps out there as well.
 Her leaps were a little short, she had a step on her front layout full, her second and final pass, earning an 11.266.

 Rashkova also performed on beam, where she earned just an 8.666.
 Her teammate Ralitsa Mileva posted a 10.233 on beam and a 12.1 on floor while Albena Zlatkova earned an 8.6 on beam and a 12.7 on floor.

 Mokosova of Slovakia had a 12.333 for her mostly steady set on beam, and then a 12.6 on floor, where she hit a 1.5 through to triple full incredibly well.
 She then went for a front layout full to stag, and finished with a double tuck hopped back.

 Mokosova’s opening pose on floor.
 Her leotard reminded me of one of Brazil’s.

-We didn’t see any of Tutya Yilmaz of Turkey’s routines, sadly, though her 13.7 for her relatively solid beam (where she has a huge 6.1 d-score, second only to Seda Tutkhalyan!) earned her a reserve spot, and she posted a 12.633 on floor after going out-of-bounds on one pass.
+We didn’t see any of Yilmaz’s routines, sadly, though her 13.7 for her relatively solid beam (where she has a huge 6.1 d-score, second only to Seda Tutkhalyan!) earned her a reserve spot, and she posted a 12.633 on floor after going out-of-bounds on one pass.
 Yilmaz also qualified into the all-around final in 12th place.

 Article by Lauren Hopkins